 Children and the Basics

 Children are needy when they come into the world.
 They have no resources outside of their parents.
 Parents must meet every need.
 As children grow up, they naturally develop their own resources.
 Their basic needs remain mostly the same as they mature: food, clothing, shelter, safety, security, and love.
 In his theory about the human hierarchy of needs, Abraham Maslow says all humans have the same basic needs.
-Parents or caregivers must meet these needs in order for a person to move through the stages of growth.
+Parent your kids in a way that meets these needs so that your child will move through the stages of growth.
 Unmet needs show up as problems in a child’s physical and emotional development and growth.

 Most parents understand and meet their child’s physical needs of food, clothing, and shelter.
 Meeting physical needs is necessary, but parenting doesn’t stop there.
 Parents must also meet a child’s need for love and security.
 This is separate from meeting physical needs.

 I find that parents believe their child should feel safe, loved, and secure, even if the child actually feels otherwise.
 Parents with this belief feel surprised when their child is distant, unappreciative, irritable, disruptive, and unwilling to connect with them.
 Behaviors like these can be exhausting and painful, especially if that parent is genuinely doing everything they know to do to make their child happy but without success.

 If this sounds like your situation, I can help you.